- Home /

 4 minute read

-Drug & drink driving statistics in Victoria
+Drug & drink driving statistics in Australia

-Drivers aged between 18-25 make up almost one-third of all drug driving offenders, according to Victoria Police.
+Drivers aged between 18-25 make up almost one-third of all drug and drink driving offenders, according to Victoria Police.
 The same group account for slightly under one in four drink driving offenders.
 These young drivers getting behind the wheel under the influence may face serious legal repercussions.

 What are the drug and drink driving limits in Australia?